chestnutforestlabo/transcriber/README.md

 ## 3. Run transcription
-Results are saved to output/<file>.json and frontend/public/transcripts/<file>.json.
-The original audio is also copied to frontend/public/audios/, and index.json is auto‑updated for the front‑end.
+Run the transcription script:

 ```bash
 # Transcribe your audios
 bash ./scripts/backend_transcriber.sh
 ```
+Transcription results will be saved to:

+output/<file>.json
+frontend/public/transcripts/<file>.json
+The original audio is also copied to frontend/public/audios/, and index.json is auto‑updated for front‑end use.

+📎 Note:
+On first use of a Hugging Face model (e.g., openai/whisper-large-v3), you may be required to agree to its license via the model's Hugging Face page.
+Please open the model page in your browser and click "Agree and access" before running transcription.

 ## 4. Start the front‑end
 Open http://localhost:5173 in your browser.